oneapi-src/level-zero-spec/include/tools/PROG.md

 ### Execution
 If a tool requires changing the address of an application's function, then it should use API Tracing; for example,
-::xeModuleGetFunctionPointer and all flavors of ::xeCommandListAppendLaunchFunction.
+::xeModuleGetFunctionPointer and all flavors of ::xeCommandListAppendLaunchKernel.

 # <a name="dbg">Program Debug</a>